xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 But when we got into lexical scanning, I began  to  violate  that simple rule.
-The scanner of [Part X](tutor10_introducingtiny.md)  did  indeed  advance  to the next token if it found an identifier or keyword, but it DIDN'T do that if it found a carriage return, a whitespace character, or an operator.
+The scanner of [Part X](tutor10_introducingtiny.md)  did  indeed  advance  to the next token if it found an identifier or keyword, but it _didn't_ do that if it found a carriage return, a whitespace character, or an operator.